-Physical therapists are health care professionals who screen and treat individuals of all ages who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.
+Physical therapists are health care professionals who screen and treat individuals of all ages with medical problems or other health-related conditions limiting their abilities to move and perform functional activities in their daily lives.
 PTs will develop a plan to promote the ability to move, reduce pain, restore function, and prevent disability.
 In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.

 KU HealthPartners, Inc.